StefanZander/lecture_notes/nzse/android/html/docs/recycler_view.md

 ### Removing Data from the Data Source

-In the RecyclerViewDemoApp, each item (row) has a remove button at the right end of its row; once the button is activated (=*clicked*) the current item will be removed.
+In the RecyclerViewDemoApp, each item (row) has a remove button at the right end of its row; once the button is activated (=*clicked*) the current item will be removed from the list and the data source.

 In contrast to the FAB for adding an entry, the application code for removing an item will be placed in the adapter, since the handler for the remove button is defined within the `ViewHolder` class.

 ```java